seannyD/DnD_Cymraeg/DND_SRD_CYM/Dosbarthau/Ymladdydd_cy.md

 -  innau (a) armwr cadwynau neu (b) lledr, bwa hir a 20 saeth
 -  innau (a) arf marsial a tarian neu (b) dau arf marsial
 -  innau (a) Bwa Croes Ysgafn a 20 bollt neu (b) dau Bwyell Llaw
--  pecyn ogofa (dungeoneer's pack) neu pecyn anturiwr
+-  pecyn ogofa (dungeoneer's pack) neu pecyn anturio

 >  You start with the following equipment, in addition to the equipment granted by your background:
 >